adamchainz/conjecture/docs/design.rst

    imperative languages, I don't think this will adapt well to functional ones.
 There's a reasonably natural monadic interface so it shouldn't be *too* bad, but it's probably going to feel a bit alien.

-Current limitations that I think I know how to solve:

-1. Right now I'm not completely clear on how to get great quality examples out of it - the distribution is a bit too 'flat' and lacks an equivalent to `Hypothesis's parametrization <http://hypothesis.readthedocs.org/en/latest/internals.html#parametrization>`_.
-   It should be possible to fix this by making generation of the byte stream itself smarter, e.g. by generating an example which passes the assumptions of the test and then trying a sequence of mutations on it.
-2. assume() in conjecture is not adaptive like in Hypothesis.
-It just aborts the whole test.
-I think I can actually make assume smarter than in Hypothesis by selective editing of the data stream, but it's hard to say for sure.

-But both of these are "merely Quickcheck level good" which is a nice problem to have.

 How has nobody thought of this before?
 --------------------------------------